korakoss/minicompiler/DEVNOTES.md

     - possibly merge even
     - grep for TODOs
     - _significant_ cleanups on the codebase
-- we might want to also do a bit nicer compiler internal stage displays ("serialize" AST and HIR, save to file)
 - write a small "test suite" of yum programs to check compiler updates against
     - create an automatic test script too
 - rename everything to make more sense